Average Puppy Insurance Cost (2026 Report)

 Average Puppy Insurance Costs by State

 Average monthly premiums for puppy insurance range from $33 in Alabama to $62 in Washington, D.C., for the same coverage.
-The 50 states and Washington, D.C., fall into three cost tiers based on their difference from the national average:
+The 50 states and Washington, D.C., group into three cost tiers based on how they compare to the national average:

 • Low-cost states (10%+ below national average): Alabama, West Virginia, Indiana, Arkansas, Kentucky, North Dakota, Missouri, Tennessee, Oklahoma, Maine, New Mexico, Iowa, Montana, Nebraska, Minnesota, Rhode Island, Kansas, Mississippi, Wyoming, Louisiana, Michigan, Idaho, South Dakota, Virginia, South Carolina, Nevada and North Carolina